tc39/proposal-smart-pipelines/readme.md

 ECMAScript Stage-0 Proposal.
 Living Document.
 J. S. Choi, 2018-12.

 This proposal introduces a new binary pipe operator `|>` to JavaScript.
-It's similar to the [pipe operators of other languages](relations.html) such as Unix shells and PowerShell, Elixir, Erlang, Julia, LiveScript, Elm, OCaml, Julia, F#, Hack, R with magrittr, Perl 6, and Clojure.
+It's similar to the [pipe operators of other languages](relations.html): Clojure, Elixir and Erlang, Elm, F#, Hack, Julia, LiveScript, OCaml, Perl 6, R with magrittr, and Unix shells and PowerShell.

 ```js
 value